pergus/netbox-zabbix/README.md

 ### Bugs

+Not having a proper name for ZabbixConfig's makes it problematic for scripting and searching.

 [FIXED] Import doesn't include proxy/proxy group.

-Not having a name for ZabbixConfig's makes it problematic to script.

 [FIXED] Mapping ins't updated when the user change page for Devices Exclusive To NetBox.